cocos/cocos-docs/en/editor/publish/build-panel.md

 Make sure the content in the **Scene** panel is saved before you build.
 If it is not saved, when you click on the **Build** button, a prompt will pop up asking: `Do you want to save the current data before build?`.
 You can choose **Save**, **Ignore** or **Unbuild**.
 If **Save** / **Ignore** is selected, the build will continue, and if **Unbuild** is selected, a record of cancelled builds will be generated.

-> **Note**: There is no point in executing a build if there is no scene in the project, so projects without a scene are not allowed to add build tasks.
+> **Note**: there is no point in executing a build if there is no scene in the project, so projects without a scene are not allowed to add build tasks.

 ![](build-panel/save_scene.png)